{% for i in (1..include.N) %}

 Page body scroll prevented when Modal is opened and mouse is scrolling to progress slides.

-// JAVASCRIPT FOR CLICK ON SLIDE DOES NOT CLOSE LB)
+// CLICK ON SLIDE DOES NOT CLOSE LB)

 function stopClose(event) {